ingzkp/kotlinx-serialization-bfl/SERIALIZATION_FORMAT.md

   - Int: number of significant decimals in fraction part
   - Byte[]: decimals of the fraction part with big endian encoding

+Note that the integer and fraction part are encoded with different endianness, this will be explained in the section about [encoding](#encoding-and-endianness).

+### Example

 The size of the encoded BigDecimal is retrieved from the `@FixedLenght` annotation.
 So consider the following
 definition: